where we work

 +Controlling Trachoma

-The Carter Center supports SAFE strategy interventions in South Sudan, including trachomatous trichiasis (TT) surgery for the advanced stage of the disease, and mass distribution of antibiotics in districts where clinical signs of trachoma are observed in 5% or more of children.
-Zithromax® (azithromycin, donated by Pfizer Inc) and tetracycline eye ointment, purchased by The Carter Center, are provided to adults and children older than six months of age.
+The Carter Center supports the SAFE strategy in South Sudan, including TT surgery for the advanced stage of the disease, and mass distribution of antibiotics in counties where clinical signs of trachoma are observed in 5% or more of children ages 1 to 9 years.
+Zithromax® (azithromycin, donated by Pfizer Inc) and tetracycline eye ointment, purchased by The Carter Center, are provided to all people living in endemic counties where The Carter Center works.

 +Increasing Food Production